 Hitting the speed bag is not just for boxers – it’s a fun workout

 But boxing training isn’t just for aspiring boxers.
-The average health and fitness enthusiast can use basic boxing training techniques to add fun, creativity, and intensity into their workout routine.
+The average health and fitness enthusiast can use basic boxing training techniques to add fun, creativity, and intensity to their workout routine.

 Today we’re going to discuss one of the boxer’s most important tools for timing and conditioning – the speed bag.

 What are the benefits of punching the speed bag?